How to Engrave a Dog Tag – The 6 Best Methods Explained

 Start the engraving process and monitor it for safety and accuracy.

-Step 7: Cleaning and finishing
+Step 7: Clean and finish

-Once finished, remove any residue and polish the surface if necessary.
+After completion, remove any residue and polish the surface if necessary.

-High precision and attention to detail
+High precision and detail accuracy

-Non-contact method (no tool wear or damage)
+Contactless process (no tool wear or damage)

-Works on a wide variety of materials
+Works on a variety of materials

 Requires expensive specialized equipment.